 The best thing to do to support the long-term existence of this website is to consider supporting me via Patreon.

-I need permission for one of your resources in Google Drive, so I’ve sent you a request
+I need permission for one of your resources in Google Drive, so I’ve sent you a request.
+That’s cool, right?

 Nope.
-You don’t need permission for any resource I have made available for sharing (they are all publicly accessible without needing to request permission).
+You don’t need permission for any resource I have made available for sharing (they are all publicly accessible without needing to request permission and are successfully accessed by many people every day).
 To that end, if you think you need to request permission, you are mistaken.
 Either you are getting an errant permissions notification (see below), or you are trying to access something, or in some way (maybe you are mistakenly trying to request editor access for one of my master copy docs), that I won’t grant permission for.

 I get multiple permissions requests every day.
 And every day many multiples more teachers access the same resources without a problem.
-That established, I don’t even generate my form “check the FAQ” email for permissions requests.
+So I don’t even generate my form “check the FAQ” email for permissions requests.
 I just delete the request and move on with my day.
+There’s really just no other way to deal with this particular issue.

 But I’m trying to access a resource and I’m getting a notification that I don’t have permission in Google Drive!

 All materials provided on this site are provided to anyone with the link without needing special permission from me.
 That said, I do get occasional reports that permission warnings may be triggered if you try to access drive-hosted resources from a web browser that is not current and updated.
-To that end, make sure you are using a modern and updated browser when trying to access resources.
-Any requests for permission will be ignored, and I no longer reply to them.
+Make sure you are using a modern and updated browser when trying to access resources.
+As discussed above, any requests for permission will be ignored, and I no longer reply to them.
 In short, if you’re running into this issue, the problem is on your end, not on my end.
-Sorry if that sounds snippy, but I don’t have the mental bandwidth to serve as your personal tech support on this kind of thing, hence my making everything freely accessible to begin with.
+Sorry if that sounds snippy, but it’s how it is.

 Please contact me with a detailed message about the problem that you have encountered, and I will go about fixing it.